tagohd/mono/Talk/Talk - Characters/(Talk) Case Weston.md

 ## Species
 >[!bug]
->sudoMajor:: I thought I knew what species Case was, but now I'm not sure. #majorChange #unseenByLun
+>sudoMajor:: I thought I knew what species Case was, but now I'm not sure.

 >[!question] [issue:: What species is Case?]
 >I said he's a wolverine, but is he, though?
 I'm not sure if that really fits him.